Sardinia is truly beautiful.

 Fly to Sardinia

 Sardinia has three main airports near Alghero, Olbia and Cagliari.
-These are well served by scheduled and charter airlines, including some budget airlines that can get you here for a bargain price (including Ryanair, Easyjet, Air Berlin, German Wings and Jet2)
+The best one to use will vary depending on where you go in Sardinia and whether you are choosing to have a base in Sardinia or are travelling around the island.
+All the airports are well served by scheduled and charter airlines, including some budget airlines that can get you here for a bargain price (including Ryanair, Easyjet, Air Berlin, German Wings and Jet2).

 The best way to find a flight to Sardinia from your location is to use the Skyscanner website.
 This will check the available price with all airlines and allows you to filter by various options like flight time, duration, preferred airline etc. It is a great time and money saver and is always our go-to method for booking flights.